gopro/labs/docs/control/notes/README.md

 ## MISSION 1 & MISSION 1 PRO

+### 1.30.70 - July 7, 2026

+- Added STBY length control.
+Mission default to 600s in stable before a full shutdown. *STBY=50 for 50s standby length
+- Added LMTI for a ISO Limiter $LMTI=min_iso,m_iso, for range of ISO control. e.g. $LMTI=100,400 Experimental.

 ### 1.22.70 - June 22, 2026

 - Fixed dH which was incorrectly setting denoise to Low rather than High.